AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

 14.0
 ```

 What about the reciprocal?
 If we try to reproduce the procedure we just did for addition and multiplication we run into a serious issue.
 If we just reciprocate both sides of the interval, we get a sequence which begins with `(0, 0)`, since 0 is the reciprocal of infinity.
 The intervals then grow for a bit before eventually settling down.
 This means we need to drop an initial segment of our interval.
 As far as I can tell, dropping the first 3 entries guarantees correctness, but I'm honestly not sure why.
 Beyond that, the obvious implementation going through expanding and contracting doesn't work for some reason.

-If we go through the algebra to simplify that triple composition, we find out that it's the same as `1-x` when `x` is positive and `-1-x` when `x` is negative.
+If we go through the algebra to simplify that triple composition of expansion followed by reciprication followed by contraction, we find out that it's the same as `1-x` when `x` is positive and `-1-x` when `x` is negative.
 A similar calculation can be done for addition and multiplication, but the results are much more complicated.
 In this case, we get a simpler expression, and this does work.
-Unfortunately, some of this is a bit of a hack job.
-Hopefully, I'll be able to justify something better in the future.

 ```haskell
 intRecip :: Interval -> Interval